SOCIAL / EMOTIONAL

 IMG_1070.jpg

-The foundation of our Social/Emotional Program is our Student Support Team, which is composed of four Licensed Professional Counselors, one Behavior Specialist, and two Speech Language Pathologists.
+The foundation of our Social/Emotional Program is our Student Support Team, which is composed of Licensed Professional Counselors, Behavior Specialists, and Speech Language Pathologists.
 This highly qualified and experienced team provides the foundation of our Social/Emotional Program.
 The Student Support Team, in collaboration with classroom educators and administrators, intentionally adapted multiple social/emotional learning curriculums to better fit our student population.
-Through various classes, our students are explicitly taught how to self-regulate, communicate with others, and to organize themselves in a manner that best supports their individual learning styles.
+Through various classes, our students are explicitly taught how to self-regulate, communicate with others, and organize themselves in a manner that best supports their individual learning styles.
 These four robust components of the Social/Emotional Program are key to meeting the needs of our students, supporting them on their paths to becoming more confident and connected members of their communities.

 House System